artur-ciocanu/launch.en/help/launch-reference/publishing/embed-code-testing.md

 ---
 title: Test Embed Codes using Adobe Experience Platform Debugger
-description: Learn how to use Platform Debugger to locally test different embed codes for Adobe Experience Platform Launch on your website.
+description: Learn how to use Platform Debugger to locally test different embed codes for Adobe Experience Platform on your website.
 exl-id: f6ea1b36-0455-45a6-a4e5-4d90656fe04d
 ---
 # Test embed codes using Adobe Experience Platform Debugger